 Again, we understand that after a long shift on your feet that exercising may seem counter-intuitive, but regular exercise is one of the most effective prevention methods for vein disease.
 You don’t need to become a marathon runner; even gentle walking several times a week or taking the stairs rather than the elevator will help to improve circulation, keep your veins healthy and lower your varicose vein risk.

-Medically-approved support hosiery improves your veins’ ability to pump blood back to your heart and lungs.
+Medically-approved compression stockings improve your veins’ ability to pump blood back to your heart and lungs.
 They work by compressing the superficial and deep veins and creating a ‘pump effect’ which minimises swelling and stimulates blood circulation.
-Wearing them during your shift can also significantly reduce the amount of fatigue you feel at the end of a long day.
+Wearing them during your shift can significantly reduce the amount of fatigue you feel at the end of a long day.

 Elevate your legs

-If you have a “break room” or somewhere private you can go during your shift, try to spend a few minutes every few hours with your legs elevated.
+If you have a break room or somewhere private you can go during your shift, try to spend a few minutes every few hours with your legs elevated.
+Alternatively elevating your legs at the end of your shift is also extremely beneficial.
 For example, lie down on a couch and place your feet on several pillows so that they are higher than your head.

 Even if your uniform allows high heels, try to avoid them.
-Wearing low-heeled, comfortable shoes reduces the pressure on your valves and exercises your calf muscles more which helps to prevent varicose veins.
+Wearing low-heeled, comfortable shoes reduces the pressure on your valves and exercises your calf muscles which help to prevent varicose veins.
 Try to avoid underclothing like tights or Spanx that restrict circulation at your waist, legs, or groin.